AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 * Make a request to the API from Angular to discover what features are enabled, and simply use `*ngIf` to decide whether that component should be enabled.

 # Setup
-This article covers typical changes you would need to make to your existing solution, not how to set up a new Angular / .NET Core project.
+This article covers typical changes needed to make to an existing solution, not how to set up a new Angular / .NET Core project.
 Please use the demo at the end of this article as a working reference.

 ## The API
 ### Settings file